-We have previously reported that our NIRS technique with a finger-mounted oximeter can diagnose the severity of PAD in a manner similar to that of traditional modalities such as ABI, SPP, and transcutaneous oxygen pressure.[3]
-We have also shown that TOE-20 demonstrated the utility to enable the monitoring of simultaneous perfusion in three angiosomes with three sensor probes during EVT.[2]
-The measurement depth of the previous NIRS oximeters was 10-20 mm under the skin surface to focus on prain or muscle oxygen levels; however, the skin/subcutaneous tissue of the toe might be too thin to measure because the bones or tendons are present at depths less than 10 mm from the skin surface.
+We have previously reported that our NIRS technique with a finger-mounted oximeter can diagnose the severity of PAD in a manner similar to that of traditional modalities such as ABI, SPP, and transcutaneous oxygen pressure.13) We have also shown that TOE-20 demonstrated the utility to enable the monitoring of simultaneous perfusion in three angiosomes with three sensor probes during EVT.21) The measurement depth of the previous NIRS oximeters was 10-20 mm under the skin surface to focus on brain or muscle oxygen levels22; however, the skin/subcutaneous tissue of the toe might be too thin to measure because the bones or tendons are present at depths less than 10 mm from the skin surface.
 On the other hand, TOE-20 is specifically designed to measure tissue oxygen saturation focusing only on the skin and subcutaneous tissue.
 For that purpose, a simulation model consisting of skin, fat, and bone layers was created for algorithm development.
-The superimposed foot MRI image revealed that the rSO2 of TOE-20 reflects tissue oxygen levels up to 5 mm under the skin surface and measures rSO2 of the skin aufface and measures rSO2 of the skin surface and subcutaneous tic is quite unique compared to other NIRS devices, which mainly measure cerebral oxygen levels using an algorithm that diminishes the contribution of the skin and scalp.
-Because high and low rSO, areas are seen even in the same angiosome, the peripheral tissue perfusion in the CLTI patient's foot, especially diabetic patients, is determined by the peripheral microvascular blood flow in the skin and subcutaneous tissue.
-Therefore, the use of TOE-20 may be applicable not only for foot tissue monitoring during EVT but also for assessment of free skin graft perfusion during plastic surgery.
+The superimposed foot MRI image revealed that the rSO2 of TOE-20 reflects tissue oxygen levels up to 5 mm under the skin surface and measures rSO2 of the skin and subcutaneous tissue.

+ous tissue without the influence of bone.
+This characteristic is quite unique compared to other NIRS devices, which mainly measure cerebral oxygen levels using an algorithm that diminishes the contribution of the skin and scalp.23) Because high and low rSO2 areas are seen even in the same angiosome, the peripheral tissue perfusion in the CLTI patient's foot, especially diabetic patients, is determined by the peripheral microvascular blood flow in the skin and subcutaneous tissue.24) Therefore, the use of TOE-20 may be applicable not only for foot tissue monitoring during EVT but also for assessment of free skin graft perfusion during plastic surgery.